-- 2.14.1 Get professional help Mediation is a specialist activity that in the context of domestic abuse must be undertaken by trained professionals.
-In order for mediation to be effective any imbalances in power in the relationship need to be addressed. - 2.14.2 Safety first In the context of family and domestic abuse, mediation (or 'family dispute resolution' as it is known when parenting arrangements are being discussed) can be an empowering process for a victim.
-However, this can only occur if safety needs are managed and both parties are well-prepared for the mediation process. - 2.14.3 Legal advice Where children or property matters are concerned, it is also important that both parties have received legal advice.
-Government-funded Family Relationship Centres (FRCs) are a good referral option for family dispute resolution and have designated processes to ensure the safety of all concerned.
-Anglicare currently operates FRCs at Nowra and Parramatta.
+- 2.14.1 Get professional help Mediation is a specialist ministry that needs to be undertaken by trained professionals.
+In order for mediation to be effective any imbalances in power in the relationship need to be addressed - 2.14.2 Safety first In the context of family and domestic abuse, mediation (or 'family dispute resolution' as it is known when parenting arrangements are being discussed) can be an empowering process for a victim.
+However, this can only occur if safety needs are managed and both parties are well-prepared for the mediation process - 2.14.3 Legal advice Where children or property matters are concerned, it is also important that both parties have received legal advice.
+Family Relationship Centres are a good referral option for family dispute resolution and have designated processes to ensure the safety of all concerned